northmendo/Appzuku/README.md

 </p>

 ## What is Shappky?
-Shappky, short for Shell App Killer, is an app that stops background applications using Shizuku permissions, improving device performance, reducing memory usage, and lowering heat in a lightweight and safe way.
+Shappky, short for Shell App Killer, is an app that stops background applications using either Shizuku or Root permissions, improving device performance, reducing memory usage, and lowering heat in a lightweight and safe way.
 ## Features
-- **No Root Required**: Operates using Shizuku permissions.
+- **Flexible Permissions**: Works with either Shizuku or Root access.
 - **Simplified User Interface**: Practical and easy-to-use design.
 - **Fast Performance**: Stops applications with high efficiency.
 - **Select System Apps**: Ability to choose system apps for termination.